lucienimmink/node-mp3stream/README.md

 <volume-name>
 ```

-Do this for both `music-share` and `data` and afterwards just run `npm run docker:start`, happy streaming!
+Do this for both `music-share` and `data` and afterwards just run `npm run docker:run`, happy streaming!